aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 We, as Software Engineers, should help in this regard.
 Because only we understand better where concerns can and should be separated from a technical point-of-view.

 Sometimes we have a perfect plan in mind for breaking big stuff into smaller chunks.
-This plan should not be only in our heads.
+This plan should not live only in our heads.
 We should communicate it with the team and reflect it in our issue-tracking system, in our branching, and our Merge Requests.

 ---

 ### 🚧 Don't fix everything on your way {#dont-fix-everything}

 For various reasons, we developers, find ourselves doing things that are unrelated to what we were doing or what we should be doing.
 One is we simply get distracted easily by code.
-And the other reason is this motto: "Leave the codebase better than you found it", which sounds good, but we'll see in a moment...
+And the other reason is this motto: "Leave the codebase better than you found it", which sounds good, but can do more harm than good if done in an unorganized fashion.

 While developing, sometimes, on your way, you see a badly named variable, a poorly designed function, a file with corrupted spacing and indentations, or a bug in the software, and you want to just fix it on your way as it is a small tweak.
 Although that sounds good, it adds unnecessary complications for the reviewer and is probably unrelated to what your branch or assigned task is about.
 If something needs to be fixed, the best you can do is create a ticket in your issue-tracking system.
 Either a "technical ticket" or a "user story".
 This way you'll forget about it and can focus back on what you were doing.